fjs138/studydesignpatterns/README.md

 ## Project Specifications
 * Display each design pattern as a flash card
-* Provide a menu to select a flashcard dataset/category
+* Provide a menu to select a flashcard data set/category
 * Make it minimalist, i.e. nothing unnecessary

 ## Anatomy of Project